tizianocitro/learning/grokking-the-system-design-interview/01-prerequisites/README.md

 **Approximation involves simplifying complex calculations by rounding numbers or using easier-to-compute values**.
 This technique can help derive rough estimates quickly and with minimal effort.

 For example, assuming 1000 users instead of 1024 when estimating storage requirements can simplify calculations and still provide a reasonable approximation.

+### 1.5.3 Breakdown and Aggregation

+**Breaking down a problem into smaller components and estimating each separately can make it easier to derive an overall estimate**.
+This technique involves identifying the key components of a system, estimating their individual requirements, and then aggregating these estimates to determine the total system requirements.

+For instance, estimating the storage needs for user data, multimedia content, and metadata separately can help in identifying the overall storage requirements of a social media platform.

+### 1.5.4 Sanity Check

+**A sanity check is a quick evaluation of an estimate to ensure its plausibility and reasonableness**.
+This step helps finding potential errors or oversights in the estimation process and can lead to more accurate and reliable results.

+For example, comparing the estimated storage requirements for a messaging service with the actual storage used by a similar existing service can help validate the estimate.